Overview

 rather than to the thickness or colour of the material.

-- Use a hinge question where students decide whether a ray should bend towards or away from the
+- Use a hinge question where you decide whether a ray should bend towards or away from the

 normal when entering glass from air.

-- Ask students to label an unannotated refracted-ray diagram with all three required terms.
+- Check whether you can label an unannotated refracted-ray diagram with all three required terms.

-- Give one quick sketch of a rectangular block and ask students to complete the emergent ray.
+- Try one quick sketch of a rectangular block and check whether you can complete the emergent ray.

-- Students often say the ray bends because the boundary pushes it.
+- Saying the ray bends because the boundary pushes it.
 Keep the explanation rooted in a

 change in wave speed.